 In the physical workplace, managing time and attendance can be as simple as checking to see if an employee is in the office and actively working.
 Traditional time cards often make the process even easier.

-By removing the office, however, remote work effectively forces managers to find new ways to monitor time and attendance.
+By removing the office, however, remote work effectively forces managers to find new ways to monitor time and remote employee attendance.
 Thankfully, now two years removed from the start of the pandemic, we are able to identify effective methods and strategies for businesses of all sizes.

 1. Establish Remote Work Policies